Maryam Nawaz: Early life and education

-Maryam Nawaz Sharif was born on 28 October 1973 in Lahore, Punjab, Pakistan, to Nawaz Sharif and Kulsoom Butt.
-She is of Punjabi Kashmiri descent and is the eldest of four siblings, including her sister Asma.
+Maryam Nawaz Sharif was born on 28 October 1973 in Lahore, Punjab, Pakistan, to politicians Nawaz Sharif and Kulsoom Butt.
+She is of Punjabi Kashmiri descent and is the eldest of four siblings, two brothers, Hassan and Hussain, and a sister Asma.
+She is the granddaughter of industrialist Muhammad Sharif, niece of the current Prime Minister of Pakistan, Shehbaz Sharif, and the cousin of former Chief Minister of Punjab, Hamza Shahbaz.

 She received her early education at the Convent of Jesus and Mary, Lahore, completing pre-nursery through the 10th grade.
 She then completed her FSc at Lahore College for Women, graduating in 1991.

-After being rejected by Kinnaird College due to academic performance, her father, Nawaz Sharif, then-chief minister of Punjab, intervened by suspending the principal.
-However, a strike organized by college students and staff led to the principal's reinstatement.
+After being rejected by Kinnaird College due to poor academic standing, her father, Nawaz Sharif, then-chief minister of Punjab, intervened by suspending the principal.
+However, a strike organised by college students and staff led to the principal's reinstatement.
 Maryam subsequently enrolled in King Edward Medical College (KEMC) in the late 1980s through transfer of certificate with the intention of becoming a medical doctor.

-Maryam later enrolled at Fatima Jinnah Medical College in Lahore, but did not complete her medical education, leaving her studies in 1992 after her marriage to Capt.
-Safdar Awan.
-She married Safdar Awan at the age of 19.
-Maryam has three children with Safdar: a son, Junaid, and two daughters, Mahnoor and Mehr-un-Nisa.
+Maryam later enrolled at Fatima Jinnah Medical College in Lahore, but did not complete her education, leaving her studies in 1992 after her marriage to captain Muhammad Safdar Awan.
+She married Muhammaed Safdar Awan, her father's military secretary, at the age of 19.
+Maryam has three children with Safdar: a son, Junaid, and two daughters, Mehr-un-Nisa and Mahnoor.

-Maryam completed her undergraduate studies at the University of the Punjab, where she earned a master's degree in English literature.
+Maryam claimed to have completed her undergraduate studies at the University of the Punjab, from where she stated she had a master's degree in English literature.
 In 2012, it was reported that she was doing her PhD degree on post-9/11 radicalization in Pakistan and was described as being fond of postcolonial writers such as Chinua Achebe and Faiz Ahmad Faiz.

-In 2014, the Lahore High Court questioned the validity of her master's degree in English literature and her PhD in political science, raising doubts about whether her PhD was earned or honorary.
+In 2014, the Lahore High Court questioned the validity of her master's degree in English literature and her PhD in political science.
+The deputy attorney general, who was representing Maryam, presented her academic credentials but withdrew them when asked whether her PhD was earned or honorary.
+He also said that the details presented before the court were from Wikipedia.
 By 2018, when submitting records to the Election Commission of Pakistan, Maryam declared only her master's degree in English literature.